HOW DOES IT WORK?

 A typical 3-hour session (1 hour of setup, 2 hours of recording) is normally enough for 3 arias, which means it usually ends up costing £225 for audio only, or £300 for video and audio.

 * When I say 'per piece', I mean a standard length aria/song (3-5mins) edited from multiple takes.
 If you require unedited takes (less editing, so potentially cheaper), are recording a longer piece, or want any additional work done (like a showreel with the best sections of each recorded piece edited together with your headshots or performance photos), then do let me know exactly what it is you're planning to record, and I'll do my best to come up with a tailored quote.
-In the case of longer pieces (over 8mins) I may charge more for the edit, because of the extra work required.
+In the case of longer pieces (over 6mins) I may charge more for the edit, because of the extra work required, in line with my editing rate of £30/h.

 Say you already have some publicity videos, but have been asked for a recording of a specific piece for an application, then you might not need all the bells and whistles of a full production.
 I can turn up with a minimal rig (2 cameras, one on-camera microphone), which saves on setup time.
 The idea is to get a product that's better than using a Zoom recorder and your smartphone, but at a price point that won't break the bank.
 For this kind of session the price remains £50 per hour, but you can forego setup time (as it'll take 10mins rather than an hour) and video editing will only cost you £25 per piece if using single takes or with minimal editing, and £30 per hour of additional editing if needed.